 Uploading CSVs

-Click the “Upload” card, name your data layer, then drag and drop your CSV files or click “Browse” to select them
+- Drag and drop your CSV files or click Browse to select them

 - Supports CSV files up to 100MB each